 5 See N.J.S.
 43:16A-6.
 See also Russo v.
 Bd. of Trustees, Police and Firemen's Ret.
 Sys., 206 N.J.
 14, 28 (2011).
 6 Mount, 233 N.J. at 419.

-retirement allowance; provided, that the medical board, after a medical examination of such member, shall certify that the member is permanently and totally disabled as a direct result of a traumatic event occurring during and as a result of the performance of his regular or assigned duties and that such disability was not the result of the member's willful negligence and that such member is mentally or physically incapacitated for the performance of his usual duty and of any other available duty in the department which his employer is willing to assign to him....7
+...
+Upon the written application by a member in service, by one acting in his behalf or by his employer any member may be retired on an accidental disability retirement allowance; provided, that the medical board, after a medical examination of such member, shall certify that the member is permanently and totally disabled as a direct result of a traumatic event occurring during and as a result of the performance of his regular or assigned duties and that such disability was not the result of the member's willful negligence and that such member is mentally or physically incapacitated for the performance of his usual duty and of any other available duty in the department which his employer is willing to assign to him....7

-The language of the accidental disability statute originally tracked that of the Worker's Compensation Act in that both required the applicant to have suffered "an accident arising out of and in the course of employment."
-For almost a century, both statutes defined "accident" as "an unlooked for mishap or untoward event which is not expected or designed."
+The language of the accidental disability statute originally tracked that of the Worker's Compensation Act in that both required the applicant to have suffered "an accident arising out of and in the course of employment."8 For almost a century, both statutes defined "accident" as "an unlooked for mishap or untoward event which is not expected or designed."9

 The New Jersey Supreme Court began to expand the definition of "accident" for purposes of workers' compensation in Ciuba v.
-Irvington Varnish & Insulator Co.10 The Court held that even though the decedent suffered from previously diagnosed heart disease, "if strain or exertion attending the rendition of the service aggravates or accelerates the progress of a pre-existing physical infirmity or condition due to either trauma or disease, and disability or death ensues, there is a compensable accident and injury."
-Thus, the death was deemed an accident within the meaning of the Workmen's Compensation Act.
-12
+Irvington Varnish & Insulator Co.10 The Court held that even though the decedent suffered from previously diagnosed heart disease, "if strain or exertion attending the rendition of the service aggravates or accelerates the progress of a pre-existing physical infirmity or condition due to either trauma or disease, and disability or death ensues, there is a compensable accident and injury."11 Thus, the death was deemed an accident within the meaning of the Workmen's Compensation Act.12

 The Court confirmed the expanded inquiry four years later in Dwyer v.
-Ford Motor Co.
-13 Finding that the decedent's fatal heart attack was compensable, the Court held that
+Ford Motor Co.13 Finding that the decedent's fatal heart attack was compensable, the Court held that

-"[W]hen an employee is suffering from an acute, or passively progressive or quiescent, heart condition, and the ordinary routine exertion of his regular work is too much for the heart, irrespective of whether the effort acts alone, or in conjunction or contribution with the weakness induced by the disease, to precipitate or accelerate or aggravate the attack, the resulting disability or death is within the statutory coverage."
-14
+"[W]hen an employee is suffering from an acute, or passively progressive or quiescent, heart condition, and the ordinary routine exertion of his regular work is too much for the heart, irrespective of whether the effort acts alone, or in conjunction or contribution with the weakness induced by the disease, to precipitate or accelerate or aggravate the attack, the resulting disability or death is within the statutory coverage."14